Freelance-Felix/freelance-felix-website-with-quartz/content/Quests.md

 [[A Bomberman-like Clone]]: “Bomberman Clone” is a 2D Godot mobile game designed for the iPhone/Android.
 Swap between two characters with different abilities to complete all the levels.

-[[Cultivation Cooking Prototype]]: “Cultivation Cooking” is a 2D Godot mobile game designed for the iPhone/Android.
+[[Cultivation Cooking]]: “Cultivation Cooking” is a 2D Godot mobile game designed for the iPhone/Android.
 Mix the ingredients and stop them from floating out of the pot to make the best potions.

+[[Untitled Toaster]]: Untitled Toaster is a 2D shooter where you play as a toaster fighting an onslaught of kitchen appliances/utensils.